aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 The compute nodes will have a read-only root filesystem (`/`), so temporary files cannot be written to `/tmp` in the usual way.
-To prevent this from causing errors, we will create a RAM partition for temporary files, so they will be written to memory instead.
+To prevent this from causing errors, create a RAM partition for temporary files, so they will be written to memory instead.
 To do this, insert the following lines in the image configuration files:
 ```
 head# echo ASYNCMOUNTNFS=no >> /image/pi4/etc/default/rcS
 head# echo RAMTMP=yes >> /image/pi4/etc/default/tmpfs
 ```

 ### Step 16: Configure the FTP server

-The image will be served to the compute nodes via an FTP server installed on the head node.
-First make the directory to contain the served files:
+The image is served to the compute nodes via an FTP server installed on the head node.
+First make the directory to contain the served
+files:
 ```
 head# mkdir /srv/tftp
 ```